 While data warehouse infrastructure certainly involves many benefits, there are also some implementation challenges worth considering.
 Every type of environment poses benefits and challenges.
 Some challenges of data warehouses include:

-By housing all of an organisation’s highly valuable data, a security breach could be absolutely devastating.
+By housing all of an organization’s highly valuable data, a security breach could be absolutely devastating.
 While security breaches are not common, they are possible – the ability to maintain compliance or protect customer’s data is absolutely necessary to the healthy function of this type of data environment.

 Maintenance and regulation

-How do data warehouses, databases and data lakes work together?
+How do data warehouses, databases, and data lakes work together?

 Databases also act as a type of data reservoir, similar to the function of a data lake, and can prepare data to a certain extent before moving it into a warehouse for more intensive processing.
-The key difference is that databases utilise structured data, often stored in a filing system within the database.
+The key difference is that databases utilize structured data, often stored in a filing system within the database.

-HPE and data warehouses
+HPE and data warehouse